dallen68/PromoTube/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+This app requires Maven.
+To install Maven run

 ```
-run
 sudo apt install maven
 ```
+inside of your terminal

 ### Installing